What are uterine fibroids?

 Uterine fibroids are non-cancerous tumors that grow within the muscle tissue of the uterus.
 There are 4 primary types of fibroids: intramural, subserosal, submucosal, and pedunculated.
 It is common for a woman to have multiple types of fibroids.

 Subserosal fibroids usually grow on the outer uterine wall, which can continue to grow outward.
 The increased size will put pressure on surrounding organs causing pelvic pain and pressure.
-These type of fibroids do not usually cause excessive bleeding.
+This type of fibroid does not usually cause excessive bleeding.